It’s hard to talk about nearshore outsourcing without Argentina coming to mind as one of its main tech hubs.

-- Eklos, funded by bear company Quilmes, has invested over 100,000 dollars in the last 3 years.
+- Eklos, funded by beer company, Quilmes, has invested over 100,000 dollars in the last 3 years.

 - Wayra, funded by Spanish multinational Telefónica, has worked with over 57 local startups and more than 400 international companies.

-- Nxtp.Labs, a business accelerator that has raised more than 900 million dollars from 150 investors.
+- Nxtp.Labs, a business accelerator, has raised more than 900 million dollars from 150 investors.

-- CITES, from local insurance corporation Sancor Seguros, provides investment for shares of the startups and has a 24 million dollar venture capital fund.
+- CITES, from local insurance corporation, Sancor Seguros, provides investment for startup shares and has a $24 million venture capital fund.

 Skills & Employment

-According to the OPSSI report, between 2007 and 2016, the number of IT companies in the country increased in 37%, and today, there are more than 5.000 companies that employ over 100.000 people.
+According to the OPSSI report, between 2007 and 2016, the number of IT companies in the country increased by 37%, and today, there are more than 5,000 companies that collectively employ over 100,000 people.

 In the last 20 years, Argentina has invested heavily in higher education and infrastructure, bringing software development companies and universities closer together.

-Currently, around 90.000 students are pursuing computing-related careers and more than 50 local universities offer IT studies.
-Enrollments in tech degrees have increased significantly in the last few years, in part because of market demands but also because of government incentives and grants such as Plan 111mil and BEC.AR, that help attract and retain students.
+Currently, around 90,000 students are pursuing computer science-related majors and more than 50 local universities offer IT studies.
+Enrollment in tech degrees has increased significantly in the last few years, in part because of market demand but also because of government incentives and grants such as Plan 111mil and BEC.AR, that help attract and retain students.

-Apart from local government scholarships, several international organizations and institutions such as the Italo-Latin American International Organization (IILA), the Organization of American States (OAS), Santander Bank and Sancor Seguros Group, provide scholarships to fund bachelor, master and doctorate studies.
+Apart from local government scholarships, several international organizations and institutions such as the Italo-Latin American International Organization (IILA), the Organization of American States (OAS), Santander Bank and Sancor Seguros Group, provide scholarships to fund undergraduate, graduate, and doctorate studies.

-You can find technical careers (3 years), bachelor degrees (4 years) as well as short two-year courses on several different IT-related courses.
+You can find technical career programs (3 years), bachelor degrees (4 years) as well as short, two-year training programs with various IT-related courses.

-According to CESSI, the best new IT-related careers in the country are:
+According to CESSI, the best new IT-related degrees in the country are: